 Related Reading: Charming Snapshots of What Kids Eat Around the World

 These grown-up versions of grade school classics taste way better than you remember.
 Get our Cafeteria-Style Recipes That Actually Taste Good.

 We paired up some nifty lunch boxes with thematically appropriate lunches for a totally on-point eating experience.
 See our Thematic Lunch Box and Food Pairings.

-Do kids actually still do this?
+Do kids actually still do this (or did they, before social distancing)?
 And how did it get started in the first place?
 Find out Why We Give Apples to Teachers.

 Any drink you mix up to celebrate once the kids are back in class, of course (or that the teacher downs once they’ve gone home for the day)!
 But seriously, check out this cheeky Back-to-School Cocktail Recipe in particular.

 This post was originally published in 2019; it has been updated with new information, and additional images, links, and text.

 Header image courtesy of Claudia Totir / Moment / Getty Images